xinwenfu/VChat_LTER/README.md

 			```
 			PUSH EAX
 			```
-		4. Now using Immunity Debugger we can generate the assembly instructions we need to embed in our shellcode!
+		4. Now, using Immunity Debugger, we can generate the assembly instructions we need to embed in our shellcode!

 			1. We can generate assembly by right clicking the instruction view window at the location we would like to modify the program and selecting assemble.

 				<img src="Images/I39.png" width=600>

-			2. We then enter in the instruction we would like to assemble.
+			2. We then enter the instructions we would like to assemble.

 				<img src="Images/I40.png" width=600>